fsmalik/bindingsite_cnn/README.md

 # Binding Site Tensor

+Unfortunately the descriptions below are highly temporary since this is a working project.
+Some of the recently updated scripts may not be be described below.

 Contains scripts for a working project that converts protein binding sites to tensors for use in Machine Learning and Deep Learning, particularly designed for 3D CNN.

 The Keras code is written in CPU form, but was meant to be converted to GPU since the calculations are intensive.
-I currently only have MacOS, and this is the reason the project is currently on hold.
+The PyTorch scripts are written for CUDA.

 However, certain scripts in the program can still be used for other tasks.